RAPID decision-making: Its roles, benefits & examples

 Read more: Master stakeholder management: Your guide to project success

-RAPID and RACI are two different frameworks for work management.
-While RACI is an acronym for Responsible, Accountable, Consulted, and Informed, for every task, action, or event, RACI specifies who is responsible, who is accountable, who should be consulted, and who should be informed.
-This ensures that nothing falls through the cracks, and every action is properly executed.
+RACI stands for Responsible, Accountable, Consulted, and Informed.
+RACI specifies who is responsible, who is accountable, who should be consulted, and who should be informed.
+This ensures that tasks are executed effectively and no details are overlooked.

-- RAPID is at the organizational level while RACI is at the project level
+• RAPID operates at an organizational level, while RACI works at a project level.

 Conclusion